arnaupujol/epifriends/README.md

 - pandas
 - geopandas

 The Jupyter notebook examples also require matplotlib.

 Installation:
 ----------------------
 To install the repository, first you have to clone it to your local machine.
-Then you can simply run:
+Then, from its current directory, you can simply run:

 ```
 $ python setup.py install